 The alternative is a heat treatment which should kill the bed bugs immediately.
 They can try and escape sometimes and it isn’t affordable for everyone.

-It is important to know that if you treat for bed bugs and leave the property empty for a few months as in this case, it is very unlikely to work.
+You also need to know that if you treat for bed bugs and leave the property empty for a few months as in this case, it is very unlikely to work.
 The bed bugs will sit in their cracks and crevices for up to a year.
 As soon as the family move back in they will come out to feed attracted by the CO2 in their breath and body heat.

 By then the residual effect of any previous insecticide would no longer be active.